 In general, any experience in a professional setting will be helpful to your application and your career.
 Please work with the UM Dearborn Health Professions Advisor by attending a HPA new student session to learn about and develop a plan for developing you core professional competencies.

 We have many pre-med and pre-health professions student groups at UM-Dearborn.
 The UM-Dearborn Health Professions Advisor is faculty advisor to five student groups, including:

 - Pre-Medical Honor Society Phi Delta Epsilon (PhiDE)

 - Pre-Professional Health Society which includes sub groups for Medicine, Dentistry, PA/PT/OT, Vet Med

 Visit the Victors Link, the online hub for all student organization and campus resources at UM-Dearborn, to find and learn more.

 Do you want to know more about this?

 For currently enrolled UM-Dearborn students:

-Please follow the HPA appointment policy and instructions sent after your HPA NSS or beginning of the semester to request a HPA appointment.
+Please follow the HPA appointment policy and instructions sent after your HPA New Student Session or beginning of the semester to request a HPA appointment.